Overview of Cognitive Behavior Therapy Tracks

 The IOL internship program emphasizes the practical integration of psychological science and practice, and this approach is core to the Cognitive Behavior Therapy (CBT) internship track.
 Within this general framework, the CBT track will emphasize the use of critical thinking skills, the application of basic and applied research to complex cases, and the thoughtful and systematic evaluation of clinical work using evidence-based practices.

-Two full-time positions will be offered by the Clinical Psychology Department; one focusing on adult patients and one focusing on the treatment of children and adolescents.
-The training year is composed of three primary four-month rotations and several minor rotations.
-These two CBT tracks will include the following training experiences to support the development of core competencies as a health service psychologist, with a particular emphasis on CBT:
+Three full-time positions will be offered by the Clinical Psychology Department; two focusing on adult patients and one focusing on the treatment of children and adolescents.
+The training year is composed of three primary four-month rotations and options for elective rotations.
+The adult and child CBT tracks will include the following training experiences to support the development of core competencies as a health service psychologist, with a particular emphasis on CBT:

 • To prepare psychologists who can consume new research findings and integrate them into practice.
 Using individual and group mentorship programs, interns will read, discuss, and evaluate practice-relevant research articles; develop treatment plans that consider the best available empirical evidence; and discuss the therapeutic, ethical, and legal aspects of evidence-based practice.